serbathome/azure_sql_db/README.md

-Terraform code to creatse Azure SQL database servers Supports dr sites in another reqion with failover groups and local read-only replica for reporting Databases can be placed in elastic pool
+Terraform code to create Azure SQL database servers Supports dr sites in another reqion with failover groups and local read-only replica for reporting Databases can be placed in elastic pool or attached to db server